cltrudeau/purdy/docs/library.rst

 variance time between letters being pressed.

-When the code in question is based on a console, the typewriter will wait for a the `right arrow` to be pressed whenever it sees a prompt.
+When the code in question is based on a console, the typewriter will wait for the `right arrow` to be pressed whenever it sees a prompt.
 For example, when appending Python REPL code, the ``>>>`` will cause the interface to wait.

 .. autoclass:: purdy.actions.AppendTypewriter
     :members:

 .. autoclass:: purdy.actions.InsertTypewriter
-    :members:

-.. autoclass:: purdy.actions.ReplaceTypewriter
     :members:

 .. autoclass:: purdy.actions.SuffixTypewriter